spike01/learning-vim/README.md

 faster than Sublime.
 But, maybe a few more essentials before we get into the fun stuff:

 :w: write file.
 You can "save as" by typing :w newfilename
 :e(filename): open a file.
 Supports tab completion.
 If you're making a new file, just type :e with what you want the file to be called. (techncally, this is actually "open buffer")
 :q: quit (specifically, quit if there are no changes.
 Can be forced with :q!)
-:x: save and quit
+:\x: save and quit

 u: undo
 C-r: redo
 x: delete under cursor
 .: redo last text-changing command (you'll have to eventually get used to what this means)

 Maybe it's time to introduce the concept of a buffer.
 If you're weird and interested in Vim's history, read [this short